• Skip to primary navigation

 https://us02web.zoom.us/meeting/register/Z7BrnoA7R0mMCCmAg05GQQ

-Logging AT: The monthly meeting presentation will allow members to earn 1 hour of AT.
+Logging AT: The monthly meeting presentation will count as 1 hour of AT.
 Log as AT: BPTMN Chapter Monthly Meeting Only (1 hour) with the speaker’s name and topic in the description box.

 If you have any additional questions, please email.